explosion/spaCy/website/UNIVERSE.md

 ## JSON format

-To add a project, fork this repository, edit the [`universe.json`](meta/universe.json) and add an object of the following format to the list of `"resources"`.
+To add a project, fork this repository, add a file in the [`universe`](meta/universe) folder and add an object of the following format to the list of `"resources"`.
 Before you submit your pull request, make sure to use a linter to verify that your markup is correct.